NickZamiatin/webMap-project/README.md

 # Frontend Project WebMap
-Web map where user can find place with they need near him.
-The main idea works with google maps, location and see how its works for website.
-I want to grab API of diferen place and send to the map on main part of my Web page
+Web map is an app where the user can find places they need near them.
+The main idea works with google maps, location and allowed me to explore how to use google maps and location in a web app.
+You can filter by restaurants , night clubs and fast food.
+The search results will appear on the map as markers.

 ## Setup